 - Crime Rate: Safer than 53% of Orlando neighborhoods

 High-rise apartments and sleek office buildings mark the skyline of Orlando’s downtown neighborhood: the Central Business District.
-Young professionals moving to Orlando can find jobs at tech companies, startups, retailers, and more in this neighborhood.
-The Central Business District is also home to a hot nightlife, with a variety of bars, restaurants, and entertainment venues—like those at Seneff Arts Plaza.
-Here, you can enjoy an urban vibe, with many of Orlando’s top things to do right outside your door, all while still being less than eight minutes from Cherokee Park and other nearby green spaces.
-Also, major roadways like I-4 and the Spessard L Holland East-West Expy border the neighborhood and provide quick access to the rest of Orlando—or you can also get around by taking a bus from Lynx Central Station.
-From nights out at some of Orlando’s best clubs to days spent at museums and galleries, you’ll never run out of activities when living in Downtown Orlando!
+Young professionals moving to Orlando can find jobs at tech companies, startups, retailers—and find fun in a nightlife scene full of bars, restaurants, and entertainment venues like Seneff Arts Plaza.
+Here, you can enjoy an urban vibe, with many of Orlando’s top things to do right outside your door—yet residents can find green spaces like Cherokee Park minutes away.
+Major roadways like I-4 and the Spessard L. Holland East-West Expy border the neighborhood and provide quick access to the rest of Orlando—or you can get around by taking a bus from Lynx Central Station.

 Things to Do in Central Business District

-Grab tickets to a breathtaking dance performance by the Orlando Ballet company at the Dr. Phillips Center.
-Dance to live music from top acts like Death Cab for Cutie and FKA Twigs at one of the most unique venues in Orlando, The Social.
-Go on a walking tour of Orlando through American Ghost Adventures, and hear haunted tales about some of Central Business District’s spookiest spots.
-Take an improv class or laugh the evening away at SAK Comedy Lab, which features live comedy acts every Friday and Saturday and has been voted “Best Comedy in Orlando.”
-Savor an upscale meal like Duo of Duck or Filet Wellington at Kres Chophouse.
-Treat yourself to a plate of Brioche French Toast for brunch or some Shrimp & Grits for dinner at Artisan’s Table.
-Find affordable yet delicious Cuban food at Latin Square Cuisine, where you can try the Wild Cod, served Spanish-style with onions and peppers.
-Grab a slice of Sicilian Square-Cut Pizza with your choice of toppings at Gitto’s Pizza.
-Or sample house-brewed beers like Anisocoria 2.0 or a Papa Midnight Imperial Stout at Orlando Brewing.
+Grab tickets to a breathtaking performance by the Orlando Ballet company at the Dr. Phillips Center.
+Dance to live music from top acts like Death Cab for Cutie and Backseat Lovers at one of the most unique venues in Orlando, The Social.
+Take an improv class or laugh the evening away at SAK Comedy Lab, which has been voted “Best Comedy in Orlando.”
+Learn about the area’s history from 12,000 years ago at the Orange County Regional History Center.
+Savor an upscale meal like a barrel cut Filet Mignon or Faroe Island Salmon at Kres Chophouse.
+Sample affordable yet delicious Cuban fare like Tequeños or Pork Mojo for breakfast or lunch at Latin Square Cuisine.
+Grab a slice of Rustique or Vegway pizza for some of the best pizza in Orlando at La Boulangerie.
+Or sip on carefully-sourced menu items like an Espresso Shake or Pacific Fog at Craft & Common.

 - Home Price: $312,278 median purchase price; $1,065 median monthly rent